DillonSW/Capstone_Team_5/Documentation/Signoffs/Power System.md

 ^ Source: https://www.electricallicenserenewal.com/Electrical-Continuing-Education-Courses/NEC-Content.php?sectionID=870.0

 This means that we will be able to use our enclosure as an effective ground-fault to protect users, administrators, and maintenance personnel that may be working near the electrical components.
+We will also have a GFCI power cord for additional safety.

 **These constraints will be labeled C1-C6 in the Analysis section**